-“It is not true that there are many jobs that people could fill if they did not receive unemployment benefits,” she said.
+“It’s not true that there are many jobs that people could fill if they didn’t receive unemployment benefits,” she said.

 According to a study published in 2008 by Mark Zandi, chief economist at Moody's Analytics in the United States, every dollar spent on unemployment benefits leads to an increase in GDP of 1,64.
 Every dollar spent on infrastructure projects increases US GDP by 1,59 times.

-Senate Majority Leader Mitch McConnell said the HEROS Act "reads as if the Speaker of the House had glued together random ideas from the most liberal members and added the word" coronavirus. " He also called it the Democrats Wish List.
+Senate Majority Leader Mitch McConnell said the HEROS Act “reads like the Speaker of the House has glued random ideas from the most liberal members and added the word 'coronavirus'.
+He also called it "the Democratic wish list."

-But House Speaker Nancy Pelosi said last week that Senate Republicans would “catch the spark” and that their “tone is changing.”
+But House Speaker Nancy Pelosi said last week that Senate Republicans will "catch the spark," and that their "tone is changing."